Mali transitional government restores ousted Camara as defence minister | Law-Order

 Camara was one of the leaders of an earlier coup in August last year that ousted then-President Ibrahim Boubacar Keita.
 Military officers detained Ndaw and Prime Minister Moctar Ouane on May 24, hours after they announced a new government that excluded Camara and another colonel involved in the Aug.
 2020 coup, Modibo Kone, who had been in charge of security.

-The leader of last month's coup, Assimi Goita, was appointed interim president on Monday, with a civilian, Choguel Maiga, named to serve as prime minister.
-The rest of the cabinet including Camara was announced on Friday in a decree read out on state television.
-Kone was not included in the new government lineup.
-Another Colonel, Daoud Aly Mohammedine, was appointed security minister.
+The appointment of the new government could ease tensions with Mali's partners and regional leaders who, along with military allies like France and the United States, want the transitional government to press on with elections planned for February next year.
+The leader of last month's coup, Assimi Goita, was appointed interim president on Monday, with a civilian, Choguel Maiga, named as prime minister.
+Other powerful positions in the cabinet are filled by Goita's military allies, except for the minister of justice.

-The appointment of the new government could ease tensions with Mali's partners and regional leaders who want the transitional government to press on with elections planned for Feb.
-2022.
+The former security minister, Kone, was not included in the new government lineup.
+Another colonel, Daoud Aly Mohammedine, was appointed security minister, according to a decree read out on state television.
+Another man also named Modibo Kone was appointed environment minister.
+A spokesperson for the prime minister's M5-RFP coalition said he was not related to the colonel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)